headbase-app/headbase/packages/web/src/lib/sqlite/README.md

 This folder contains the Javascript for SQLite WASM, with added support for encrypted storage via https://github.com/utelle/SQLite3MultipleCiphers.

-These files were copied from https://github.com/utelle/SQLite3MultipleCiphers/releases/tag/v1.9.0.
+These files were downloaded from https://github.com/utelle/SQLite3MultipleCiphers/releases/tag/v2.1.0.

 SQLite WASM is [released into the public domain](https://www.sqlite.org/copyright.html) and SQLite3MultipleCiphers (and these files) is [licensed under the MIT license](https://github.com/utelle/SQLite3MultipleCiphers/blob/main/LICENSE).